Beyond Caring at the Yard

 The struggles of the underdog are central to Beyond Caring.
 Anyone who has had a small job or a bully boss will see themselves in these characters.
 The actors vividly convey the little to non-existent appreciation you get from that kind of job, and the frustration of having no power over your situation while being met with exploitation and discrimination.
 Above this darker layer there is the lighter one, with heart-warming moments as the characters become friends, as well as many invitations for laughter.
 The actors skilfully alternate between these two states and create a balance that comes out very well.

 Beyond Caring delivers a bang-on depiction of frustration and powerlessness.
 At times amusing, at others shocking, Alexander Zeldin (writer/director) brings you on a little journey through memories of a serf-job you once had, or if you never had one, a journey to the realistic everyday for many, many people.

-Beyond Caring is on the Yard Theatre until 26th July 2014, for further information or to book, visit here.
+Beyond Caring is at the Yard Theatre until 26th July 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for the show here: